preshanth/Zeeman_modelling/README.rst

 .. code:: sh

-   python Zeeman.py TestI.py TestV.py 64 64 --init
+   zeeman_modeling TestI.py TestV.py 64 64 --init

 To fit Stokes I and Stokes V FITS cubes named 1720I.FITS and 1720V.FITS at pixel value x = 128, y = 128, one would pass the following line to